AuxStudio/react-native-boiler-plate/docs/SETUP_GUIDE.md

 1. Add two projects to the [Firebase console](), one named PROJECT_NAME-development and the other, PROJECT_NAME-production.

-2. Add ios and android apps to each and download the appropriate config files to `./firebase_environments/development` and `./firebase_environments/production`.
+2. Add ios and android apps to each and download the config files to `./firebase_environments/development` and `./firebase_environments/production`.

 3. Add the following scripts to `./package.json`, scripts object: